malay21/webinarhtml5/README.md

-this is a small bat file because i am too lazy to type XD
+reason behind this file is that i dont wanted to install the webinar app as i am running low on space and RAM <br />

-->enter the webinar address you want to open in html.
+so i just researched and found out that we can use html5 to use GoTowebinar inside the browser <br /><br />

-->if you have different browser replace "chrome" with any browser you want to use.
+so this is a small bat file wchich just edit the address and make posible to open in browser